-Heritage iron objects are rapidly rusting away.
-Without intervention, iconic attractions such as SS Great Britain will be significantly damaged by corrosion in a matter of decades.
+Without intervention, iconic attractions such as ss Great Britain in Bristol will be significantly damaged by corrosion in a matter of decades.
 In 1999 a report identified that ongoing corrosion of the ship meant that its estimated life span was 25 years.

 ss Great Britain